Vuizur/tatoeba-to-anki/README.md

 First you need to get the data: Go to https://tatoeba.org/en/downloads, download the desired sentence pairs.

 Then should clone the project, install poetry and then run `poetry install`.
-Move the sentence pair files into the root folder.
+Move the sentence pair files into the root folder and edit constants in `main.py` to reflect the names of the downloaded files

 Then run `poetry run python ./tatoeba_to_anki/main.py` to sort the files, remove duplicates, and download the audio.
 After that run `poetry run python ./tatoeba_to_anki/generate_anki_deck.py` to generate the Anki deck.